Nekhel: Geography and climate

 Köppen-Geiger climate classification system classifies the town's climate as borderline hot desert (BWh) and cold desert climate (BWk).
 The mountain ranges of El Tih look at the city from different directions, with several valleys leading from the Mediterranean in the north, the Red Sea and Suez Gulf to the city and the mountains in all directions.
 The altitude of the city is about 420.6 m above the sea level, however nearby El Tih mountains are of higher elevation.
 Therefore, nearby foothills and mountains result in a cooler temperatures.
 The summer days are quite hot reaching 40 C, yet with moderate nights.
 At night, Nekhel is one of the coldest cities in Egypt, along with Saint Catherine and the mountainous provinces of Sinai.

 The area is very dry and averages less than 50 mm a year.
 Making one of the driest regions on earth.

 Although there are still many permanent water sources in the mountains, the area is continuously drying.

 The city also puts a great pressure on the water resources, as ground water in the valley is from the mountains.
-There is work under way to connect the city to the Nile via a pipe line.
+There is work under way to connect the city to the Nile via a pipeline.

-Practical Information

 Religion

 Nekhel was an important destination on the Hajj Route for Muslims from Africa to the cities of Mecca and Medina.